JCSDA/spack-stack/configs/sites/aws-pcluster/README.md

 **Note.** These instructions were used to create this site config.
 These steps are **not** necessary when building ``spack-stack`` - simply use the existing site config in this directory.

 ### Base instance
+Choose a basic AMI from the Community AMIs tab that matches your desired OS and parallelcluster version.
+Select an instance type of the same family that you are planning to use for the head and the compute nodes, and enough storage for a swap file and a spack-stack installation.
+For example:
 - AMI ID: ami-091017c7508ac95f6
 - Instance c5n.4xlarge
 - Use 250GB of gp3 storage as /